-Prerequisite: CIS 2025 or 2262 or 2271; ELT 1110 or 2072
+3 hours of lecture, 3 hours of lab per week Prerequisite: CIS 2025 or 2262 or 2271 with a C- or better; ELT 1110 or 2072 [Course fee: \$190]

 ELT 2061 Electromechanical Systems I (4)

 This course starts with an overview of control systems using block diagrams for description and analysis.
 Electrical systems are modeled in the dynamical context; electronic operational amplifier circuits are emphasized due to their prevalence in conditioning transducer signals and as analog controller elements.
 Mechanical systems, fluid systems, and servo mechanism are also analyzed.
 Laplace Transform techniques are used to predict both first- and second-order system responses for the typical input functions.
 Steady state error and stability are examined.
 Algebraic prediction of closed loop responses is made.
 Bode Plot analysis in the frequency domain is used as an alternative method to the time domain response.
 PID controller functions are covered.
 MATLAB is used extensively throughout the course.